Jamling/hexo-site/source/en/about/index.md

  * Blog donate：if you feel the article good, you can give me a reward.
  * Project donate：Looking forward to your star or fork on github, a reward is also welcome~

-All the donate/reward records will be updated in 2 days.
+All donate/reward records will be updated in 2 days.